CodHeK/Slot-filling/README.md

 source build_env
 ```

-This will create a virtual environemnt names `env` and also install the requirements!
+This will create a virtual environemnt named `env` and also install the requirements!